-While the first two seasons, or programs (1956) took place in the University-owned Teatro Caballito, the third and fourth (1957) took place at the Teatro Moderno.
+While the first two seasons, or programs (both held in 1956) took place in the University-owned Teatro Caballito, the third and fourth (1957) took place at the Teatro Moderno.
 The Teatro Caballito, a converted stable, only allowed for weekly showings, while the Moderno had daily performances that attracted an audience from beyond the university community.
-While the first two programs were characterized by a strict dedication to poetry, the third and fourth contained plays written for the stage, including three by Elena Garro.
+While the first two programs were characterized by a strict dedication to poetry, the third and fourth contained plays written for the stage, including three by the Mexican novelist Elena Garro.
 Before the fifth program (1957-59) Mendoza left the group, and the company found itself lacking public funding.
-This moment, between the fourth and fifth programs, represents a break in the trajectory of the company between the first phase, which focused on dramatic montages or collages and an uncompromising, critical stance toward commercial theatre, and the second, which presented singular plays and underwent a serious change in personnel.
-Indeed, after the fifth program Soriano was the only original member of the group left, and Poesía en Voz Alta became a commerciallydriven enterprise dominated by Soriano’s directorial voice until it folded in 1963.
-The company itself decided to end its Eighth Program without warning and for reasons that are not clear, may have to do with interest on the part of both actors and audiences.
+This moment, between the fourth and fifth programs, represents a break in the trajectory of the company between the first phase, which focused on dramatic montages or collages and took an uncompromising, critical stance toward commercial theatre, and the second, which presented singular plays and underwent a serious change in personnel.
+Indeed, after the fifth program Juan Soriano (1920-2006) was the only original member of the group left, and Poesía en Voz Alta became a commercially-driven enterprise dominated by Soriano’s directorial voice until it folded in 1963.
+The company itself decided to end its Eighth Program without warning and for reasons that are not clear, though the decision may have had to do with waning interest on the part of both actors and audiences.

 List of works